MachineLemonade/docs/docs/overview.md

 menu: ["root"]
 position: [1]
 ---
+# Product Overview

 ## Astronomer: Cloud Edition

-Astronomer Cloud is a managed instance of Apache Airflow on an Astronomer-hosted cluster for ultimate abstraction from all-things infrastructure.
+Astronomer Cloud is a managed offering of [Apache Airflow](https://airflow.apache.org/) on an Astronomer-hosted cluster for ultimate abstraction from all-things infrastructure.
 It includes:

+- Secure and easy-to-spin-up Airflow environments with fully isolated resources

-- A custom CLI for easy DAG deployment and management
+- An Astronomer-built [CLI](https://www.astronomer.io/docs/cli-getting-started/) for easy DAG deployment and management

-- Access to our Astronomer UI with secure authentication for easy deployment, user, and workspace management.
-You can read more about the components of our UI below.
+- Access to Astronomer's [UI](https://app.astronomer.cloud/signup) with secure authentication for easy deployment, user, and workspace management

-- Resource Controls from the UI
+- Resource controls on Astronomer's UI

 - Multiple [support options](https://www.astronomer.io/docs/support/) pending your team's needs

 ## Astronomer: Enterprise Edition

-Astronomer Enterprise allows you to run a private version of our platform on your own Kubernetes cluster It includes:
+Astronomer Enterprise allows you to run a private version of our platform on your own Kubernetes cluster.
+It includes:

 - Astronomer Command Center that includes an Astronomer-built UI, CLI, and a GraphQL API for easy cluster and deployment management on Kubernetes